 - It was built over the burial site of St. Peter, the first Pope and one of Jesus’s apostles who was crucified here, upside down.

 - The original St. Peter’s Basilica was built on this site in the 4th century.
 What you see now is the “new” St. Peter’s Basilica and was built between 1506-1626. ⇠A really long time… but not so much when you consider this was constructed by residents of the land of wine and siestas.

 - It was designed by Michelangelo (busy guy), Carlo Maderno (who?), and Gian Lorenzo Bernini (we’ll get to him on day two).

-- There are dead popes on display… just be prepared for that.
-It’s weird.
+- There are dead popes on display… just prepare yourself for that.
+It’s unsettling.